calamitymandy/42_pipex/README.md

 ## Usage
 To compile, use ```make``` or  ```make all```.

-Pipex can handle 2.
+Pipex can handle 2 commands.
 To execute:

 ```
 $ ./pipex input_file cmd1 cmd2 output_file